 More building enhancements were made at the start of this year.
 We built out an area previously used for storage to create an open-concept engineering workspace.
 The open design better facilitates the collaboration and open communication our teams rely on.

-In Spring, C3 exhibited at two tradeshows including Foam Expo and ISPA Expo.
-We debuted our TC9513 Topper Roll Cage System and our PD5496 Automatic Destacking Unit.
-The PD5496 was a twist on showcasing our equipment, as we used it as a lead-in to a great conversation about material handling in mattress manufacturing facilities.
+In spring, C³ exhibited at two tradeshows – Foam Expo and ISPA Expo.
+We debuted our TC9513 Topper Roll Cage Machine and our PD5496 Automatic Destacking Unit.
+The PD5496 was a twist on showcasing our designs, as we used it as a lead-in to a great conversation about material handling in mattress manufacturing facilities.

 What did we learn?